excubo-ag/Blazor.LazyStyleSheet/README.md

 ## Breaking changes

+### Version 3.X.Y

+Good news!
+Adding lazy-loaded style sheets to your component just became a whole lot easier.
+Simply add `<Stylesheet Src="path/to/my/style.css" />` to any component.
+If you write your styles as a `Component.razor.css` file, you don't need to do anything.
+And you can now also remove the `<StyleSheets />` component in your `App.razor`, as well as the dependency injection code in your `Startup.cs`.

 ### Version 2.X.Y

 `Excubo.Blazor.LazyStyleSheet` now contains build tasks to automatically inject the `IStyleSheetService` when you write your component style as a `Component.razor.css` or `Component.razor.scss` file.
 That means, if you previously manually inserted `IStyleSheetService` into your component, you now have to remove that.